Broad Street (Manhattan): 1600s: New Amsterdam canal

-Broad Street, formerly called Princess Graft in old New Amsterdam.
+Broad Street, formerly called Heere Gracht (canal of the lords in Dutch) in old New Amsterdam.
 Originally an inlet from the East River, the canal was flanked by two solid ranks of three-story houses, with paths in front.
 Built during the administration of Peter Stuyvesant, the Broad Canal was the original Manhattan landing of the first ferry between Manhattan and Brooklyn, later the Fulton Ferry.

 The Lovelace Tavern, in business from 1670 to 1706 and owned by the then-New York colonial governor Colonel Francis Lovelace, occupied part of the current site of 85 Broad Street; however, the bar itself only had frontage on Pearl Street.
 New York Mayor Stephanus van Cortlandt built his home in 1671 on Broad Street, on the future site of Fraunces Tavern.
 Built as a one-story building in 1675, the Royal Exchange (later known as the Old Royal Exchange and the Merchants Exchange) was a covered marketplace located near the foot of Broad Street close to its intersection with Water Street.
 30 Broad Street was once owned by the Dutch church which had erected the city’s second almshouse on the site before 1659.
 Broad Street was originally a canal first known as "Common Ditch" then later "The Prince’s Ditch".

 The canal was filled in 1676 because fruit and vegetable vendors, including Native Americans who came by canoe from Long Island, left the area littered, and fewer and fewer water craft were small enough to use the canal.
 The paths in front of the rows of houses by the canal were paved in 1676 as well.
 The road was first paved in 1693.
 The street saw a lot of change as the centuries progressed from Dutch to British rule and finally independent America.
 Among the tenants of Broad Street in the 18th century was bookseller Garrat Noel.